riak/riak.github.io/versioned_docs/version-2.0.2/developing/usage/search.md

 ```

 </TabItem>
 </Tabs>

-> **Getting started with Riak clients**
->
-> If you are connecting to Riak using one of Basho's official [client libraries](../../developing/client-libraries.md), you can find more information about getting started with your client in the [Developing with Riak KV: Getting Started](../../developing/getting-started/index.md) section.
+If you are connecting to Riak using one of Basho's official [client libraries](../../developing/client-libraries.md), you can find more information about getting started with your client in the [Developing with Riak KV: Getting Started](../../developing/getting-started/index.md) section.

 Note that the above command is exactly the same as the following, which
 explicitly defines the default schema.

 <Tabs>
 <TabItem label="Java" value="java" default>

 ```java